-C. SPECIAL CONDITIONS (CONTINUED)
+C. SPECIAL CONDITIONS (continued)

-10. Changes in Discharges of Toxic Pollutant.

-In addition to the reporting requirements under 40 CFR 122.41(1), all existing manufacturing, commercial, mining, and silvicultural dischargers must notify the Director as soon as they know or have reason to believe:

-- (a) An activity has occurred or will occur which would result in the discharge, on a routine or frequent basis, of any toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following notification levels: - (1) One hundred micrograms per liter (100 μg/L); - (2) Two hundred micrograms per liter (200 μ g/L) for acrolein and acrylonitrile; - (3) Five hundred micrograms per liter (500 μg/L) for 2,4-dinitrophenol and for 2-methyl-4, 6-dinitrophenol; - (4) One milligram per liter (1 mg/L) for antimony; - (5) Five (5) times the maximum concentration value reported for the pollutant in the permit application in accordance with 40 CFR 122.21(g)(7); or - (6) The notification level established by the Department in accordance with 40 CFR 122.44(f). - (b) Any activity has occurred or will occur which would result in any discharge, on a non-routine or infrequent basis, of a toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following "notification levels": - (1) Five hundred micrograms per liter (500 μg/l); - (2) One milligram per liter (1 mg/l) for antimony; - (3) Ten (10) times the maximum concentration value reported for that pollutant in the permit application in accordance with 40 CFR 122.21(g)(7). - (4) The level established by the Director in accordance with 40 CFR 122.44(f).
+- 8. Report no discharge when a discharge does not occur during the report period.
+It is a violation of this permit to report no-discharge when a discharge has occurred. - 9.
+The Department may require sampling and reporting as a result of illegal discharges from the site, compliance issues related to water quality concerns or BMP effectiveness, or evidence of off-site impacts from activities or discharges at the facility. - 10.
+This permit does not apply to fertilizer products receiving a current exemption under the Missouri Clean Water Law and regulations in 10 CSR 20-6.015(3)(B)8., and are land applied in accordance with the exemption. - 11.
+Changes in Discharges of Toxic Pollutant. - In addition to the reporting requirements under 40 CFR 122.41(1), all existing manufacturing, commercial, mining, and silvicultural dischargers must notify the Director as soon as they know or have reason to believe: - (a) An activity has occurred or will occur which would result in the discharge, on a routine or frequent basis, of any toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following notification levels: - (1) One hundred micrograms per liter (100 μ g/L); - (2) Two hundred micrograms per liter (200 μg/L) for acrolein and acrylonitrile; - (3) Five hundred micrograms per liter (500 μg/L) for 2,4-dinitrophenol and for 2-methyl-4, 6-dinitrophenol; - (4) One milligram per liter (1 mg/L) for antimony; - (5) Five (5) times the maximum concentration value reported for the pollutant in the permit application in accordance with 40 CFR 122.21(g)(7); or - (6) The notification level established by the Department in accordance with 40 CFR 122.44(f). - (b) Any activity has occurred or will occur which would result in any discharge, on a non-routine or infrequent basis, of a toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following "notification levels": - (1) Five hundred micrograms per liter (500 μg/l); - (2) One milligram per liter (1 mg/l) for antimony; - (3) Ten (10) times the maximum concentration value reported for that pollutant in the permit application in accordance with 40 CFR 122.21(g)(7). - (4) The level established by the Director in accordance with 40 CFR 122.44(f).

-11. Reporting of Non-Detects.
+12. Reporting of Non-Detects.